AppsFlyer/donkey/README.md

 There are some common operations that Donkey provides as pre-made middleware that can be found under `com.appsflyer.donkey.middleware.*` namespaces.
+All the middleware that come with Donkey take an optional options map.
+The options map can be used, for example, to supply an exception handler.

 A very common use case is inspecting the query parameters sent by a client in the url of a GET request.
 By default, the query parameters are available in